petl-developers/petl/docs/intro.rst

 :mod:`petl` transformation pipelines make minimal use of system memory and can scale to millions of rows if speed is not a priority.
-However if you are working with large datasets and/or performance-critical applications then other packages may be more suitable, e.g., see `pandas <http://pandas.pydata.org/>`_, `pytables
+However if you are working with very large datasets and/or performance-critical applications then other packages may be more suitable, e.g., see `pandas <http://pandas.pydata.org/>`_, `pytables
 <https://pytables.github.io/>`_, `bcolz <http://bcolz.blosc.org/>`_